-Group Cash-settled Share-based Payment Transactions - Amendments to IFRS 2, Share-based Payment (effective for annual periods beginning on or after 1 January 2010).
+Group Cash-settled Share-based Payment Transactions - Amendments to IFRS 2, Share-based Payment (effective for annual periods beginning on or after 1 January 2010, not yet adopted by the EU).
 The amendments provide a clear basis to determine the classification of share-based payment awards in both consolidated and separate financial statements.
 The amendments incorporate into the standard the guidance in IFRIC 8 and IFRIC 11, which are withdrawn.
 The amendments expand on the guidance given in IFRIC 11 to address plans that were previously not considered in the interpretation.
 The amendments also clarify the defined terms in the Appendix to the standard.